 Clinical training occurs at the Nebraska Medical Center (TNMC) and the Omaha Veterans Affairs Medical Center during the first year and primarily at the Nebraska Medical Center in the second and third year.
 At the completion of the three-year fellowship, the fellow will have completed at least 12 months of clinical pulmonology and 12 months of critical care rotations.
-Additional clinical experiences include a weekly continuity clinic throughout the three years and a night float rotation.
-As trainees' clinical experience increases, the fellows are given commensurate responsibility for running the service but are always under the supervision of a faculty member.
+Additional clinical experiences include a weekly continuity clinic throughout the three years and critical care night float rotations.
+Unique experiences available for fellows in our program include an option for one fellow every other year to pursue certification in neurocritical care and training in the Nebraska Biocontainment Unit for preparation in the event it is activated for the treatment of emerging infectious diseases around the globe.
+Through a multitude of elective rotations, the fellows can design their training for specific clinical practice, clinical education or for focus on scholarly activity.
+As trainees' clinical experience increases, the fellows are given commensurate responsibility for running the Pulmonary and Critical Care services but are always under the supervision of a faculty member.